The Content Management System for Web3

 Overview

 In today's digital age content is king.
-Whether it is blog posts, social media updates, web sites or within enterprises.
+Whether it is blog posts, social media updates, websites or within enterprises.
 The content that is created has the power to engage, inform and inspire your audience.
-Content communicates information, and in today's digital world the range of content is vast from blogs through to video, 3d worlds, spreadsheet and white papers.
+Content communicates information, and in today's digital world the range of content is vast from blogs through to video, 3d worlds, spreadsheets and white papers.
 The more informative and engaging the content, the more likely people will pay attention and take action.
 Content like any corporate asset has a cost in its production.
 Its value is unleashed when that content is reused again and again.
 However, content is locked away in silo’s.
-These silo’s might be technical silo’s such as wordpress content management site, or a database, or an organisational silo such as sales presentations, or the product teams whitepapers.
+These silo’s might be technical silo’s such as a wordpress content management site, or a database, or an organisational silo such as sales presentations, or the product teams whitepapers.
 The web has done much to break down these silos with hyperlinks enabling the easy transition to new pieces of content - however in that transition often the original context is lost, and the rich metadata linked to the content such as the author and permissions are lost in the hyperlink jump.

 This content silo problem is keenly felt in enterprises where agility and efficiency are held back because of the level of friction in trying to share content between agile teams.
 Solutions have evolved such as Slack to embed links to content into conversations, but the content remains in Office 365 or Google Workspace.
-Similarly creators on the web create content for instagram, or YouTube or TikTok - each platform a silo of content and users, with creators facing an ever increasing content management task rather than focusing on the creation of new content.
+Similarly creators on the web create content for instagram, or YouTube or TikTok - each platform is a silo of content and users, with creators facing an ever increasing content management task rather than focusing on creation of content.

 LettsCore believes that some of these challenges can be addressed by creating a universal distributed store of content, with a comprehensive content API layer unlocking the content from the application and the silo that created it.
-By providing a programmable interface to such a content store, it enables creative apps to focus on their creativity, and applications which consume content to easily discover and present relevant content.
+By providing a programmable interface to such a content store it enables creative apps to focus on their creativity, and applications which consume content to easily discover and present relevant content.
 This separation encourages innovation in how content can be used.
-As a simple example a video creation suite might create some video content and store this in the LettsCore using the content creation API.
-A post processing workflow might pull the content and generate short form, and insert advert pre and post roll content creating new variants of the original content.
-The video platforms such TikTok would select short form content based on its own algorithms, without the creator ever sending the content to TikTok, but LettsCore would manage the rights and permissions based on the original content.
+As a simple example a video creation suite might create some video content and store this in LettsCore using the content creation API.
+A post processing workflow might pull the content and generate short form, and insert an advert pre and post roll content creating new variants of the original content.
+The video platforms such as TikTok would select short form content based on its own algorithms, without the creator ever sending the content to TikTok, but LettsCore would manage the rights and permissions based on the original content.
 This is the media as a service that LettsCore believes is the next generation of content management.

 Introduction